Permutation symmetric solutions of the incompressible Euler equation: Introduction

 We will also refer to $u$ as $Q$-symmetric in this case. \end{definition}

 \begin{definition} We will say that a vector field $u\in C\left(\mathbb{R}^3;\mathbb{R}^3\right)$ is permutation symmetric if for all $P\in\mathcal{P}_3$,

 Note that this is also a valid definition for vector fields with less regularity.
-For $u\in L^p\left(\mathbb{R}^3; \mathbb{R}^3\right)$, this definition of permutation symmetry still holds, but in this case the equality is almost everywhere $x\in\mathbb{R}^3$. \end{definition} An important vector in the study of permutation symmetry is
+For $u\in L^p\left(\mathbb{R}^3; \mathbb{R}^3\right)$, this definition of permutation symmetry still holds, but in this case the equality is almost everywhere $x\in\mathbb{R}^3$. \end{definition}